ali3ngr2/Giganttix/README.md

 ## Notes and limitations

-- Writing dates back re-serializes the note's frontmatter block; values are untouched but formatting (quoting style) may normalize.
-- The timeline is computed from the currently filtered tasks, so column positions can shift when switching filters.
 - Desktop only for now.
+Sorta works on mobile, still a bit buggy.

 ## Acknowledgements

 Built with TypeScript and esbuild on top of [Frappe Gantt](https://github.com/frappe/gantt) (MIT).
-Developed in collaboration with [Claude](https://claude.com) (Anthropic).
+Developed with [Claude Cowork](https://claude.com) (Anthropic).

 ## License